trisha-c-a/Equity-in-Healthcare/README.md

 # Equity in Healthcare—WiDS Datathon 2024 Challenge #2

 The goal of this [regression analysis problem](https://www.kaggle.com/competitions/widsdatathon2024-challenge2/overview) was to predict the duration of time it takes for patients to receive a metastatic cancer diagnosis given that they have already been diagnosed with breast cancer.
-The second goal was to determine if a relationship exists between climate patterns and a patient receiving a timely diagnosis.

-This repository has been used to tackle the first problem.
+This repository has been used to tackle the above problem.
 Additionally, a [dashboard](https://public.tableau.com/views/EquityInHealthcare/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) was created using Tableau to visualize a subset of the features in the dataset.

 ## Results